 Antique Unpublished Photo Prince of Wales later King Edward VII Duke of Windsor Watching Kendo Japan Royal Far Eastern Tour 1922

 Incredible unpublished photograph dating to 6th May 1922 of the Prince of Wales later King Edward VIII, later the Duke of Windsor (1894 – 1972) whilst on his Royal Tour of the East.
-This photograph depicts the Prince watching two members of his Japanese staff giving an exhibition of Kendo on the deck of SS Keifuku Manu en route to another part of Honshu Island, Inland Sea.
+This photograph depicts the Prince participating with his Japanese staff in an exhibition of Kendo on the deck of SS Keifuku Manu en route to another part of Honshu Island, Inland Sea.

 Kendo is a modern Japanese martial art, which descended from swordsmanship and uses bamboo swords and protective armour.
 Today, it is widely practiced within Japan and many other nations across the world.
 Kendo is an activity that combines martial arts practices and values with strenuous sport-like physical activity.